mistycheney/MouseBrainAtlas/README.md

 # Pipeline for Unannotated Specimens #
 `learning/pipeline_aws.ipynb`

+- First we apply the classifiers to the images using `apply_classifiers_v3.py`.
+It is a multi-process code over sections.
+It generates scores on a sparse grid locations.

+- Construct score volume.
+Specify a resolution.
+Resample the scoremaps according to the resolution.
+Stack up to form score volume.

 # Memory Usage #
-- Global registration: 32 GB RAM is not enough.
-Each score volume has ~500^3 = 125M voxels x (moving vol 2Bytes, moving grad 4Bytes, fixed vol 2Bytes, fixed grad 4Bytes) = 1.5GB.
+- Global registration: 32GB RAM is not enough.
+Ideally, each score volume has ~500^3 = 125M voxels x (moving vol 2Bytes, moving grad 4Bytes, fixed vol 2Bytes, fixed grad 4Bytes) = 1.5GB.
 Then x 14 selected structures = 21GB.
 10G free out of 64G.
 Can only do one global registration on a node due to high RAM requirement.
-- Transform: parallel over (stack, structure)
+- Transform: simultaneous `NUM_CORES` processes each stack, one for each structure.
-- Visualize registration: simultaneous `NUM_CORES` processes each stack.
+- Visualize registration: simultaneous `NUM_CORES` processes each stack, one for each structure.
+- Local registration: